I like to think of myself as a big-question kinda guy. But ever since Richie became immortal in The Darkness (Season 2 – Episode 4), I’ve wondered…

 Because it itches my brain.
 Looking back at Season 1, there were many times when other immortals seemed to sense Richie’s immortality.

-For example, in The Gathering (Season 1 – Episode 1), when Duncan MacLeod senses an immortal in his Antique store; he first encounters Richie (who is stealing), then another immortal enters.
+For example, in The Gathering (Season 1 – Episode 1), when Duncan MacLeod senses an immortal in his Antique store; he first encounters Richie (who is stealing), and then another immortal enters.
 Was he sensing Richie? ①

 Also, at the end of that episode, Connor MacLeod tells Duncan MacLeod, “What about the boy?
 He’ll need watching“.
 Do they both know that they’re referring to the fact that Richie’s immortal?
 Or are they simply referring to the fact that Richie knew that Duncan was immortal, so he needs watching in that sense?